A recipe for workforce development and economic growth

 - Associate degrees and certificates in a variety of in-demand culinary disciplines and specializations will be offered.

-- The Interpretive Center, an interactive museum, will preserve and bring to life the true story of Southern food.
+- The FOODseum, an interactive museum, will preserve and bring to life the true story of Southern food.